Geminid Meteor Shower 2020

-The Geminid meteor shower is the grand finale of astronomical events in 2018.
-It’s also the most reliable and prolific meteor shower of the year.
+The Geminid meteor shower is the most reliable and prolific meteor shower of the year.

 This year, the Moon won’t be present on the evening of the Geminids peak.
 Therefore, the sky will be dark which will reveal even more of the fainter meteors.